TheParasiteProject/build_soong/docs/map_files.md

 May be used in combination with `llndk` if the symbol is exposed to both APEX and the LL-NDK.

-### future

-Indicates that the version or symbol is first introduced in the "future" API level.
-This is an arbitrarily high API level used to define APIs that have not yet been added to a specific release.

-Warning: APIs marked `future` will be usable in any module with `sdk: "current"` but **will not be included in the NDK**. `future` should generally not be used, but is useful when developing APIs for an unknown future release.

 ### introduced

 Indicates the version in which an API was first introduced in the NDK.
 For